qisu1991/DynamicNetworks/README.md

 <pre>
 DynamicNetworks.jl      obtain the critical benefit-to-cost ratio (b/c)^* for dynamic networks that are comprised of any number of networks and involve any transition between them
-                        provide detailed instruction of each function and illustrate the application with a simple example from Figure 2a in the main text
+                        provide detailed instruction of each function and illustrate the application with a simple example from Figure 2a in the main text edge_list1              the edge list of a two-clique network with N=40 and a=0.5 (see more details in Figure 2a) edge_list2              the edge list of a two-clique network with N=40 and a=0.7
 </pre>

 INSTALLATION